osrf/ros2multirobotbook/src/intro.md

 ### RMF Schedule Visualizer

-This [visualizer](https://github.com/osrf/rmf_schedule_visualizer) is an rviz-based rmf_core visualizer and control panel.
+This [visualizer](https://github.com/open-rmf/rmf_visualization) is an rviz-based `rmf_core` visualizer and control panel.
-It is intended to be a functional tool for RMF or RoMi-H developers.
+It is intended to be a functional tool for RMF developers.

-### RoMi Dashboard

-The Robotics Middleware for Healthcare (RoMi-H) is a healthcare specific implementation of RMF.
+### RMF Web UI

-This [dashboard](http://github.com/osrf/romi-dashboard) is a web application that provides overall visualization and control over the RoMi-H system.
+[rmf-web](http://github.com/open-rmf/rmf-web) is a configurable web application that provides overall visualization and control over the RoMi-H system.
 The dashboard is by design more "operator-friendly" compared to the previously mentioned schedule visualizer.

 ### Simulation Assets